jaym/lsrv/README.md

 # ./bin/lsrv rm grafana
 ```

 Changes may not persist across a reboot.
-You should restore the previous state after a reboot:
+You should restore the previous state after a reboot.
+It may also be necessary to do a `restore` if the configuration changed.
 ```
 # ./bin/lsrv restore
 ```